Medical Office Phone Systems

 - Automated self-support options: A majority of customer service issues can be handled through self-support options.
 Using a phone system that includes automated interactive voice response (IVR) support and integrates with other self-support channels such as chatbots can significantly reduce customer wait time, as well as reducing the workload on your staff.
 Allowing customers more self-service options also lowers the frequency of complaints about staff handling of support issues.

 - Integration of automated and live support channels: While customers can handle many issues through self-support, a significant number of tickets will require live support, and not being able to reach a human representative can be frustrating to customers who need help.
 This makes it imperative that phone systems which include automated support options integrate smoothly with live support options.

 - Unified communications for all channels: The best way to ensure smooth integration of automated and live support is to use a unified communications solution that uses a single interface to manage your phone and IVR channels as well as other support channels such as web chat, chatbots and email.
-This also ensures that representatives assisting customers on one channel will have access to information customers have already provided over other channels, reducing wait times.
+This ensures that representatives assisting customers on one channel will have access to previously provided information about the customer, thereby providing continuity of service.

-- Security: An adequate phone system for a small medical office must rely on a provider who meets all applicable security standards, including HIPAA as well as PCI if you accept payments over the phone, helping you avoid billing problems that can stem from security issues.
+- Security: Phone systems for small medical offices must partner with a provider who complies with all applicable security standards for HIPAA and the Payment Card Industry (PCI) data security standard(for payments over the phone).
+This helps avoid billing problems that can stem from security issues.

 Security is one of the most important features for any medical office phone system and should incorporate voice and data encryption.
 In addition, the system should have access control features in order to ensure that only authorized staff can handle sensitive patient medical information (PMI).
 Security and protection of PMI isn't a choice, it is mandated by HIPAA regulations.
 Violating HIPAA regulations can result in extensive damage to the business, from being sued to loss of credibility.